MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-desktop-app-maui-sign-in-sign-out.md

 ---
 title: "Tutorial: Sign in users in .NET MAUI app using a customer tenant"
-description: This tutorial demonstrates how to add sign-in and sign-out code in .NET multiplatform App UI (.NET MAUI) shell and run the app on the Windows platform.
+description: This tutorial demonstrates how to add sign-in and sign-out code in .NET Multi-platform App UI (.NET MAUI) shell and run the app on the Windows platform.
 author: henrymbuguakiarie
 manager: mwongerapk